crhuber/kelp/README.md

 ## Troubleshooting

+Use inspect the cache and bin directories for your package

+`kelp inspect`

 ### Why wasnt my package installed ?

 Kelp looks for binaries made for MacOS, if it finds a binary for linux or windows it will skip downloading it.

+To see what binaries exist use:

+`kelp doctor`

+To see whats in your config use:

+`kelp ls`
 ### Does it work for Linux?

 Not yet